One dead after police fire on protesters in Sri Lanka amid bailout talks with IMF

 "It has been communicated that IMF will consider the special request made despite it being outside of the standard circumstances for the issuance of an RFI."

-Sri Lanka's sovereign dollar-denominated bonds came under pressure again on Tuesday, with longer-dated issues falling as much as 1.4 cents in the dollar to trade at deeply distressed levels of just over 40 cents, Tradeweb data showed.
+A source familiar with the matter said that IMF talks with Sri Lanka had just started and would take time to reach any agreement.
+The biggest impediment is Sri Lanka's unsustainable debt, which must be restructured before the Fund can lend any more money to the island under its rules - a process that would involve China, one of its biggest creditors, the source added.

+IMF Managing Director Kristalina Georgieva tweeted after a meeting with Sabry on Tuesday that they discussed policy actions and would "work together towards mapping a pathway to #SriLanka's recovery."

-The financial crisis arose from the effects of government financial mismanagement, exacerbated by thecoronavirus pandemic, and as rising prices of fuel sapped foreign reserves.
+Critics say the financial crisis arose from the effects of financial mismanagement by successive governments, exacerbated by the coronavirus pandemic, and as rising prices of fuel sapped foreign reserves.
 Fuel, power, food and medicines have been running low for weeks.

 Sri Lanka is seeking $3 billion in the coming months from multiple sources including the IMF, the World Bank and India to stave off the crisis, Sabry told Reuters earlier this month.